top of page

 1741136905061blob

 Overlooking the township of Clyde and the Clyde Dam which is of paramount importance to the energy security of New Zealand, this 1,140 hectares block gradually rises to a flat top where one has astounding views in all directions.
-The Future borders a very large sweet water lake and has some of the best microclimates in the country suitable for cultivating fruit.
-The famous resorts of Queenstown and Wanaka are each about 80 km from Clyde and can easily reached by road.
+The Future borders a large sweet water lake and has some of the best microclimates in the country suitable for cultivating fruit.
+The famous resorts of Queenstown and Wanaka are each about 80 km from Clyde and can be easily reached by road.
 The Future ranks extremely high among the most secure locations in the world in the face of the upheaval of climate change as it is very far from all coasts, has access to a large body of sweet water, and is climatically not expected to become unduly hot in the face of rising global temparatures.
 Also here, we are working with New Zealand experts on the installation of renewable energy generation from wind and solar which will be used throughout the area.
 Currently, the area of Clyde and adjoining towns enjoys sufficient white energy, but this source of energy is expected to dwindle as glaciers are melting so that it will need to be replaced by alternatively sourced renewable energy.

 Eco Energy Japan